johsieders/essays/content/23-is-science-a-threat.md

 the way it does *because of Newton’s laws* would be completely wrong.
 There are alternative models, such as those of Aristotle, of Einstein and of quantum mechanics.
 While Aristotle’s model is useless and forgotten, the other two are more accurate than Newton’s, have a wider scope but are more complicated.
-Here is my point: a model like classical mechanics or any other can be more or less useful, more or less accurate.
-But it cannot be true or false.
-Physics will forever only provide models of varying quality and applicability, not truth.
+Here is my point: physics provides models, such as that of classical mechanics, which are more or less useful, more or less accurate.
+Does it also provide truth?
+If anything, classical physics is true in an ideal space with no friction and dimensions that go straight to infinity.
+But there is no such ideal space.

 I said that classical mechanics can be derived from an armchair using mathematics.
 Imagine this: You start with two innocent principles, you calculate a few pages, and you end up with a model that